London Rubbish Tip

 For more help on disposing of DIY/construction waste, check out our guide to rubble removal.

-4. Frequency – how often can I go?
+4. Frequency – how often can I go to the dump?

 The majority of London rubbish tips have no limit on how often you visit.
 There are however two exceptions - Greenwich HWRC only allows one visit per month and Factory Lane in Croydon limits you to one visit per day.